-Our sense of smell will typically warn us if we’ve come into contact with a hazardous airborne substance, typically allowing us to exit the vicinity prior to any long-term damage being done.
+Our sense of smell will typically warn us if we've come into contact with a hazardous airborne substance, usually allowing us to exit the vicinity before any long-term damage is done.

 However, according to Kimberly-Clark Professional, it is the chemicals in the air that our nose cannot detect that should concern us.

 Not all gaseous contaminants – including volatile organic compounds (VOCs) – can be identified by smell alone.

 In fact, the issue of controlling VOCs and other gaseous contaminants may be even more important when there are no odors associated with them to trigger occupant complaints.

 KCP goes on to detail exactly why this is such a problem.

 According to the EPA, research shows that some VOCs can cause chronic and acute health effects at high concentrations, and some are known carcinogens.
 Low to moderate levels of multiple VOCs may also produce acute reactions.